Heritage Stargazing

 - Every Friday night during winter (weather dependent*).

 - You must be able to climb 75 steep stairs and be comfortable in confined spaces.
-There is no lift available as this historic Observatory Tower.
+There is no lift available as this is a heritage building.

 - Please wear sensible shoes and a warm coat.